 For too long, current account customers have been unclear about whether they have been getting a good deal from their bank and whether they could get a better deal elsewhere.
-As a result, only 3% of personal customers and 4% of business customers switch to a different bank in any year.
+As a result, only 3% of personal customers and 4% of business customers switch to a different bank in any year (Figures from the 2016 CMA retail banking investigation final report).
 But for the first time, Open Banking will allow customers and SMEs to easily work out which banks offer the best service for them by using secure apps.

 More fundamentally, Open Banking has allowed innovative new products and exciting new players to enter the market, while encouraging innovation from the existing players.
 You can find a full list of Open Banking service providers here.

 To encourage providers to create the best Open Banking products for SMEs, we’ve been working in collaboration with the innovation charity Nesta.
 As part of Nesta’s ‘Open Up Challenge’, FinTech businesses have competed for additional funding to take their products and services to market.
 Between 2017 and 2018, the Open Up Challenge has awarded funds of £4.5 million to 25 tech companies.
 In December 2018, the six final winners of the Open Up Challenge were announced.

 It’s been a promising year since the retail banking reforms were introduced.
 There has been a lot of progress but there’s still more to be done to make sure that banks are working harder for their customers.
 In the coming months, we will continue to work in collaboration with government, regulators, customer and business representatives and the banking industry to improve banking for all.